 - 3-4 Learning Objectives (not required for poster submissions)

 - Proposals will be sent for anonymous reviews.
 As such, the Abstract and Program Summary should not include identifying information of the author(s) and/or presenter(s).

 - Submitters will be notified by email upon receipt of their proposal.

-- For submissions highlighted as being potential programs, which can award Continuing Education units (CEs), individual authors will be contacted to provide additional information.
+- For submissions that may be eligible to award Continuing Education units (CEs), individual authors will be contacted to provide additional information.

 Proposal Rating Criteria